CVXR: An R Package for Disciplined Convex Optimization: Examples

-We illustrate with a logistic regression fit from a credit scoring example \mbox{\citep{credit}}.
+We illustrate with a logistic regression fit from a credit scoring example \citep{credit}.
 The nine regression coefficients other than the intercept are constrained to be in the unit interval.
 To reflect the correlation between two of the covariates, customer age ($x_2$) and customer income ($x_6$), an additional constraint is placed on the respective coefficients $\beta_2$ and $\beta_6$:

-The code below demonstrates how the latter constraint can be specified by seamlessly combining familiar \proglang{R} functions such as \code{abs} with standard indexing constructs. \begin{CodeInput} constr <- list(beta[2:10] >= 0, beta[2:10] <= 1, abs(beta[2] - beta[6]) < 0.05) result <- solve(prob, constr) beta_res <- result$getValue(beta) \end{CodeInput} Figure~\ref{fig:logistic} compares the unconstrained and constrained fits and shows that the addition of constraint~\ref{eq:credit-corr-constraint} pulls the coefficient estimates for customer age and customer income towards each other.
+The code below demonstrates how the latter constraint can be specified by seamlessly combining familiar \proglang{R} functions such as \code{abs} with standard indexing constructs. \begin{CodeChunk} \begin{CodeInput} R> constr <- list(beta[2:10] >= 0, beta[2:10] <= 1, + abs(beta[2] - beta[6]) <= 0.05) R> prob <- Problem(Maximize(obj), constr) R> result <- solve(prob) R> beta_res_con <- result$getValue(beta) \end{CodeInput} \end{CodeChunk} Figure~\ref{fig:logistic} compares the unconstrained and constrained fits and shows that the addition of constraint~\ref{eq:credit-corr-constraint} pulls the coefficient estimates for customer age and customer income towards each other.

-Many other classification methods belong to the convex framework.
+Many other classification methods {belong to} the convex framework.
 For example, the support vector classifier is the solution of a $l_2$-norm minimization problem with linear constraints, which we have already shown how to model.
 Support vector machines are a straightforward extension.
 The multinomial distribution can be used to predict multiple classes, and estimation via maximum likelihood produces a convex problem.
 To each of these methods, we can easily add new penalties, variables, and constraints in \cvxr{}, allowing us to adapt to a specific dataset or environment.

-\subsubsection{Sparse Inverse Covariance Estimation}
+\subsubsection{Sparse inverse covariance estimation}

-Assume we are given i.i.d. observations $x_i \sim N(0,\Sigma)$ for $i = 1,\ldots,m$, and the covariance matrix $\Sigma \in \symm_+^n$, the set of symmetric positive semidefinite matrices, has a sparse inverse $S = \Sigma^{-1}$.
-Let $Q = \frac{1}{m-1}\sum_{i=1}^m (x_i - \bar x)(x_i - \bar x)^T$ be our sample covariance.
-One way to estimate $\Sigma$ is to maximize the log-likelihood with an $l_1$-norm constraint \citep{YuanLin:2007, Banerjee:2008, spinvcov}, which amounts to the optimization problem
+Assume we are given i.i.d.\ observations $x_i \sim N(0,\Sigma)$ for $i = 1,\ldots,m$, and the covariance matrix $\Sigma \in \symm_+^n$, the set of symmetric positive semidefinite matrices, has a sparse inverse $S = \Sigma^{-1}$.
+Let $Q = \frac{1}{m-1}\sum_{i=1}^m (x_i - \bar x)(x_i - \bar x)^\top$ be our sample covariance.
+One way to estimate $\Sigma$ is to maximize the log-likelihood with {an $l_1$-norm constraint \citep{YuanLin:2007, Banerjee:2008, spinvcov}}, which amounts to the optimization problem